alptugan/blog-teaching/content/Courses/Selected Computational Thinking Analysis Papers.md

 aliases:
 draft: false
 ---
-Click on links to review files.
+Click on links to review examples of Computation Thinking analysis from past students.
+You can read more about [[Computational Thinking]]

 [[CT01.docx]]

 [[CT02.docx]]